anupamme/Multi-Agent-Scientist/README.md

 Contact
 For questions or support, please contact [angelovskiandrej5@gmail.com].

-Note: This project is intended for educational and research purposes for now.
+Note: This project is intended for educational and research purposes only.